Skip to main content

 Sopa de Caracol (Conch Soup)

-A rich and flavorful soup made with conch, coconut milk, yuca (cassava), and various spices.
-It's a popular dish along the Caribbean coast.
-The conch is cooked in coconut milk and the conch's broth, with spices, yuca, cilantro, and green bananas (guineo verde).
-This soup originated on the country's north coast where Caribbean flavors dominate, reflecting the culture of the Garifuna people who have mixed African and indigenous Caribbean ancestry.
-Made famous throughout Latin America by Banda Blanca's catchy song 'Sopa de Caracol'.
-Rich and creamy, it's a comforting bowl distinctly Honduran.
+A creamy soup of conch, coconut milk, yuca (cassava), and spices, common along the Caribbean coast.
+The conch simmers in coconut milk and its own broth with spices, yuca, cilantro, and green bananas (guineo verde).
+It comes from the north coast, where Caribbean cooking dominates and the Garifuna, of mixed African and indigenous Caribbean descent, have shaped the local kitchen.
+Banda Blanca's song 'Sopa de Caracol' carried the dish across Latin America.
+The bowl that results is warm, thick, and unmistakably Honduran.

 Plato Típico (Typical Plate)